kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

 ### BIOS

- - Configuration> Intel Virtual Technology: Disabled
+ - ~~Configuration> Intel Virtual Technology: Disabled~~ (this option actually refers to the "VT-x" technology, which can be left enabled.
+VT-d is not accessible from the BIOS on this laptop)
  - Configuration> Storage> Controller Mode: AHCI mode
  - Security> Intel Platform Trust Technology: Disbaled
  - Security> Secure Boot: Disbaled
  - Boot> Boot Mode: UEFI (should already be UEFI, just to be sure)
  - Boot> USB Boot: Enabled

  -> everything else can be left default